-The objective of this Chapter is to identify applicable obligations on MASS and/or their operating personnel under international law to render assistance to persons in distress at sea and to prescribe the means by which any such duty might be effectively discharged.
-It should be stressed that this an area of MASS operation which will be the subject of considerable debate in the future.
-Feedback from operators will be an essential element of this debate.
+The objective of this Chapter is to identify applicable obligations on MASS and/or their operating personnel in an RCC under international law to render assistance to persons in distress at sea and to prescribe the means by which any such duty might be effectively discharged.
+It should be stressed that this is an area of MASS operation which will be kept under review as new classes of MASS are developed.
+Feedback from operators will be an essential element of this process.